 Potential savings: $5–$10/month

 Most Internet plans come with a router, for the seemingly humble price of $5–$10 per month.
 That price seems a lot less humble when you realize it adds up to several times the cost of buying your own router within a year.
+You can also typically find some solid router deals around the web.

 The catch with buying your own router is you’ll have to install it yourself.
 It’s not as difficult as you might think, and virtually every make and model has step-by-step instructions on YouTube.